 3. Don’t be Static.

 People like to be informed and entertained in equal measure.
 They like to see new things and they are aware of innovations.
-Our main focus is on providing articles, but we also offer video, courses, free downloads, an image gallery and so on.
+Our main focus is on providing articles, but we also offer infographics, quizzes, and so on.
 A little bit of diversity attracts people for different reasons.

 Search engines are fickle beasts but at the moment longer articles are generally regarded as more authoritative and therefore receive a certain level of priority.